OpenScanEu/OpenScan/README.md

 Change the default public folder of NodeRed by running

-`sudo nano .node-red/settings.js`
+`sudo nano /home/pi/.node-red/settings.js`

-And edit/add the following line:
+And uncomment and change the following line (httpStatic:...):

 `httpStatic: '/home/pi/shared/',`